Homemade Fudge Brownies

 • In a medium saucepan over low heat, melt the butter and chopped chocolate, stirring frequently until completely smooth.
 Allow to cool for about 10 minutes.

-• Whisk sugar into slightly cooled chocolate mixture until combined.
+• Whisk both sugars into slightly cooled chocolate mixture until combined.
 Add the eggs one at a time, whisking after each addition until smooth.
-Whisk in the vanilla.
+Whisk in the vanilla extract.
 Add the flour and salt and stir gently until completely combined.

 • Pour the batter into the prepared pan.
-Bake brownies for 25-30 minutes or until a toothpick inserted in the center comes out with moist crumbs.
+Bake brownies for 25-30 minutes or until a toothpick or cake tester inserted in the center comes out with moist crumbs.
 Allow brownies to cool completely before cutting into squares.

 • When you are ready to cut the brownies, remove the brownies by lifting the foil overhang straight up.
 Peel back remaining foil and place brownie block onto a large cutting board.
 Store leftover brownies at room temperature up to 1 week.
 Brownies freeze well, up to 3 months.
 Thaw in refrigerator overnight.